zurafuse/The-Amazing-Yosef/README.md

 The Amazing Yosef's graphics and code are created and owned by Timothy Horton.
 You may place the game on your own web site, provided you are not receiving revenue/income from the game and you accredit the author (Timothy Horton, www.zurafuse.com).
-You have my permission to clone the game or use any of the code in the code in these files, provided that you do not use my graphics and images as your own.
+You have my permission to clone the game or use any of the code in these files, provided that you do not use my graphics and images as your own.

 ## Links